streamlab-io/realtime-chat/readme.md

 PHP >= 5.6.4 ,
 PHP Curl extension

 ## Install The Dependencies

-now type this line on your console
+now type these lines on your console

 ```
 composer install